-Wear a facemark when at the supermarket or going to the shops
+Wear a Facemask when at the supermarket or going to the shops

-Use the COVID tracer app or make a note of where you have been.
+Use the COVID tracer app and bluetooth tracing, or make a note of where you have been.

 The COVID-19 vaccine is another important measure to keep yourself, your whānau and those who can't be vaccinated safe from

 COVID-19.
 More information about the COVID-19 vaccine is available here.

 Not matter where we are living, the most important thing is that you are vigilant and continue to keep yourself, your whānau and all those you love and care about safe and healthy.

 Kia kaha, kia maia, kia manawanui, kia mataara.